Developing Faster Lookups – Part 2 – How to build a faster VBA Lookup

 Example code – the FLOOKUP UDF

-FLOOKUP does not contain these AVLOOKUP features:
+FLOOKUP does not contain these AVLOOKUP2 features:

 • Calculated columns/ranges or constant array arguments